open-telemetry/opentelemetry-specification/specification/metrics/new_api.md

 ### Distribution

-`Distribution` is a synchronous Instrument which can be used for reporting arbitrary values.
+`Distribution` is a synchronous Instrument which can be used to report arbitrary values.
 It is intended for statistics such as histograms, summaries, and percentile.

 Example uses for `Distribution`: